 MYTH- Only spicy food can cause acid reflux

-FACT- greasy and fatty food are undoubtedly a trigger to acid reflux, but the ultimate reason vary from person to person.
-It can be anything, including smoking, asthma, diabetes, coffee, alcohol and so on.
+FACT- greasy and fatty food are undoubtedly a trigger to acid reflux, but the ultimate reason varies from person to person.
+It can be anything, including smoking, asthma, diabetes, coffee, alcohol, and so on.
 You have to track your trigger by noticing your experiences of acid reflux.

 MYTH- Ditch all the proteins to heal acid reflux

-FACT- Not every kind of protein is harmful for a person suffering from acid reflux.
-One just need to cut down ‘meat proteins’ from his/her diet.
-Food items like peanut butter, hummus and soy can be consumed in appropriate quantity.
+FACT- Not every kind of protein is harmful to a person suffering from acid reflux.
+One just needs to cut down ‘meat proteins’ from his/her diet.
+Food items like peanut butter, hummus, and soy can be consumed in an appropriate quantity.

 Never take the medicine continuously for more than 14 days

 Look for warnings and usage instructions when to plan to buy acid reducers online

 Pregnant ladies and mothers who are breastfeeding should avoid the use of the drug so as to avoid any complications during pregnancy or lactation.